Jo Martin

-Jo Martin (born 29 April) is a British actress.
-She played Natalie Crouch in the BBC One sitcom The Crouches, which aired between 2003 and 2005.
-She joined the cast of Holby City in 2019 as neurosurgeon Max McGerry.
-Martin portrayed an incarnation of the Doctor known as the Fugitive Doctor in Doctor Who.
+Jo Martin (born 29 April 1969) is a British actress.
+On television, she is known for her roles in the BBC series The Crouches (2003–2005) as Natalie Crouch, Back to Life (2019–2021) as Janice, Holby City (2019–2022) as Max McGerry, and Doctor Who (2020–2022, 2025) as the Fugitive Doctor, Dreaming Whilst Black (2023) as Grace and The Marlow Murder Club (2024–present) as Suzy Harris.

 Early life

-Martin was born in Newham, London to a Jamaican mother, who died in 2015.
+Martin was born on 29 April 1969 in Newham, London to Jamaican parents.
+Her mother died on Christmas Day 2015.
+Her parents arrived in the area in the 1950s.
 She attended Portway Primary School and Plashet All Girls Secondary School.

+Career

 Doctor Who

-Martin first appeared in the series 12 episode "Fugitive of the Judoon", playing Ruth Clayton, a tourist guide who is later revealed to be an incarnation of the Doctor known as the Fugitive Doctor.
+Martin first appeared in the series 12 episode "Fugitive of the Judoon", playing Ruth Clayton, a tourist guide who is later revealed to be an unplaced incarnation of the Doctor known as the Fugitive Doctor.
+Martin's Doctor received positive reviews from critics.
 She reprised her role in the series finale, "The Timeless Children", in the third chapter of Doctor Who: Flux, "Once, Upon Time", and in the 2022 special "The Power of the Doctor".
+Martin later returned to the role in a cameo appearance in the 2025 episode "The Story & the Engine".

-Martin is currently set to star in The Fugitive Doctor Adventures, an audio drama series focused on her character to be produced by Big Finish.
+Martin stars in The Fugitive Doctor Adventures, an audio drama series focused on her character produced by Big Finish.